exascale-genomics/mvp-wgs-sv/wgPheWAS_plan_1kg.md

 10. Convert VCF to PGENs for access to SAIGE
 11. Perform post-process analysis on VCFs (i.e QC, annotations, etc)
 12. <b>Write paper on how VCFs were generated, what was found (computational and science?)</b>
 13. Create simulated phenotype files for 1KG VCF results.
-[Use link](https://github.com/bambrozio/bioinformatics/blob/master/utils/1k-genomes-phenotype-simulator.ipynb) to create phenotypes
+[Use link](https://github.com/bambrozio/bioinformatics/blob/master/utils/1k-genomes-phenotype-simulator.ipynb) to create phenotypes.
+To use Hail for phenotype creation look [here](https://bioinformatics.stackexchange.com/questions/10731/simulating-phenotype-with-the-1000-genomes-project).
 13. Setup SAIGE on Polaris
 14. Setup Regenie on Polaris
 15. Run SAIGE for 1KG WG PGEN data